 Morningstar on the BBB Website

 Morningstar Inc. has only received a handful of reviews over the years on the Better Business Bureau (BBB) website.
-Morningstar’s customer service team has responded to and closed a total of nine complaints in the last three years and three complaints in the past 12 months.
+Morningstar’s customer service team has responded to and closed a total of 10 complaints in the last 3 years and 3 complaints in the past 12 months.

 Details About Morningstar’s Free Basic Services